 The Wholesome Store

-Another Aussie-founded brand (cause they are really nailing sustainability down there!) founded by one of my favourite eco-friendly influencers (@elsas_wholesomelife).
+Another Aussie-founded brand (cause they are really nailing sustainability down there!) founded by one of my favourite zero waste influencers (@elsas_wholesomelife).
 If you’re looking for a gorgeous coffee keep cup, The Wholesome Store is where it’s at.
 Fun fact (courtesy of their website): “If you use your reusable coffee cup twice a day during your working week, you can save 600 single use cups from landfill each year”